-Our water system serves approximately 4,676 people (based on 2000 census figures) through 1199 service connections.
-The total water produced in 2009 was 228 million gallons; another 0.9 million gallons was purchased from the Town of Greenburgh during periods when the Catskill Aqueduct was shut down for maintenance by the City of New York.
-Greenburgh also purchases water from the City of New York, through a separate aqueduct.
+Our water system serves approximately 4,664 people (based on 2010 census figures) through 1202 service connections.
+The total water produced in 2011 was 242 million gallons; another 3.5 million gallons was purchased from the Town of Greenburgh during periods when the Catskill Aqueduct was shut down for maintenance by the City of New York.
+Greenburgh purchases water from the City of New York, through a separate aqueduct.

-The daily average of water treated and pumped into the distribution system was 625,000 gallons.
-The amount of water delivered to customers for the year was 171 million gallons.
-When subtracted from the amount of water produced, this leaves an un-metered total of 57 million gallons or 25% of the total amount produced.
-This water was used to flush mains to improve water quality, test fire hydrants, fight fires and lost through leakage.
-In 2009, water customers were charged \$6.35 per 1,000 gallons of water; commercial users were charged a stepped rate beginning at \$6.60 per 1,000 gallons for the first 100,000 gallons used and topping off at \$8.10 per 1,000 gallons from 500,001 gallons and above.
+The total water treated and delivered to customers through the distribution system was 237 million gallons, (daily average of 649,000 gallons).
+When subtracted from the amount of water produced, this leaves an un-metered total of 8.5 million gallons or 3.5% of the total amount produced.
+This amount can be attributed to water used to flush mains to improve water quality, test fire hydrants, fight fires and losses due to leaks.
+In 2011, water customers were charged \$6.75 per 1,000 gallons of water; commercial users were charged a stepped rate beginning at \$6.95 per 1,000 gallons for the first 100,000 gallons used and topping off at \$ 8.40 per 1,000 gallons from 500,001 gallons and above.